TomorrowsCities/tomorrowscities/tomorrowcities/content/articles/road.md

 * Hazard type (flood, earthquake, debris)

 ## Algorithm
 Road network analysis is composed of many steps some of them depend on the type of hazard.
-There

 * The first step is to assign every building to the nearest node of the transportation network.
 This is achieved by nearest neighbor calculation.
 At the end of this step, a new attribute named *nearest_road_node* is added to building layer.
 The reason of this step is to determine the source and sink nodes of the graph.
 A source node is where the buildings and hence individuals are accumulated.
 Whereas a sink is a node where hospitals are associated.

-### Flood
+* if the hazard is flood:
 * Buffer is added to roads so that they have a non-zero width of $2\times w$ where w is a threshold distance for flood calculations.
 * All intensity measures falling inside the road are determined
 * The maximum of those intensity measures is taken as the ultimate intensity measure for this specific road.

 ### Earthquake
 * Unlike flood, in earthquake we don't need to create a buffer around roads.
-Instead, we simply find the nearest intensity measure to the edge.
+Instead, we simply find the nearest intensity measure to the road.

+After

 ### Parameters
 As you may notice, there are several parameters used in the calculations.
 Let's summarize them here: